Filmmaker's: Oggi Tomic and Chris Leslie

-Oggi Tomic was born with water on the brain, abandoned at birth and given just months to live.
-Serbian born, he did not get the best start in life.
+Oggi Tomic was born with water on the brain, was abandoned at birth and given just months to live.
+Serbian-born, he did not get the best start in life.

-It is the moment every orphan waits their entire life for.
+It is the moment every orphan waits for their entire life.
 There is just one thing.
-He was born a Serb, but brought up a Bosnian and it turns out the family he has waited his entire life to hear from are in fact his natural born enemies, Serbs – the same 'Men in the Hills' who shelled and sniped at him during the 1,300-day siege of Sarajevo that began 20 years ago.
+He was born a Serb, but brought up a Bosnian and it turns out the family he has waited his entire life to hear from are, in fact, his natural born enemies, Serbs – the same "Men in the Hills" who shelled and sniped at him during the 1,300-day siege of Sarajevo that began 20 years ago.

-His uncle, four sisters and entire extended family are keen to reconcile and make up for lost time, but his mother still will not mention his name or even acknowledge his existence.
+His uncle, four sisters and entire extended family are eager to reconcile and make up for lost time, but his mother still will not mention his name or even acknowledge his existence.

 By Chris Leslie

 I first met Oggi in 1997 as a 13-year-old in Sarajevo Orphanage.
 I was there as a volunteer to teach the kids in the orphanage black-and-white photography in a specially constructed darkroom in the basement.
 It was only supposed to be a three-month summer project that grew into a four-year project, and with meeting Oggi turned into a 15-year brotherhood.

 Oggi was the first kid who expressed an interest in the project, he was keen to learn photography, he was keen to learn anything that would give him a break from the monotonous and sometimes brutal life of the orphanage.
 He spoke English and he had a look of honesty that he would not steal any cameras.
 From day one, he became my right-hand man and, with the other students, we ran around documenting Sarajevo as it was slowly rebuilt after the war.

 I have witnessed and been part of all of Oggi's life since he was 13, from the low points of him being kicked out the orphanage at 15, to leaving Sarajevo, though to the high points of his graduation and his wedding in the UK.